mondweep/dxsure-website/branching_strategy.md

-# AI Purohit: Branching Strategy
+# Website: Branching Strategy

-This document outlines the Git branching strategy for the AI Purohit project, designed to support collaborative development while maintaining code quality and stability.
+This document outlines the Git branching strategy for the Website project, designed to support collaborative development while maintaining code quality and stability.

 ## Overview

-The AI Purohit project will follow a modified GitFlow branching strategy, tailored to our development approach and team size.
+The Website project will follow a modified GitFlow branching strategy, tailored to our development approach and team size.
 This strategy provides structure for feature development, releases, and hotfixes while ensuring main branch stability.

 ## Branch Structure